Hyperobjekt/ddk-map/CONTRIBUTING.md

 4. Run `npm run build` for the Gatsby site to verify that the build is successful.
 5. If you need to test tracking or something else that needs more than the development server, run `gatsby serve`.
 6. Now you can push the gatsby branch for merge, staging, or production.

+## Other styling and design info

+- Icons are from the [feather icon set](https://react-icons.github.io/react-icons/icons?name=fi), use them by loading them using `react-icons`.
+There are other examples of this already in the repo.
+If possible, all icons should be switched over to use feather.